antjowie/project-odyssey/README.md

 ### Some rust/bevy pain points
 * Debugger experience is subpar.
 A vec of dyn objects gives pretty much no info (pointer to pointer to pointer, nothning concrete) As does a Res type.
 It might be due to opt-levels but I can't put it lower cuz I run into linker limitations, why is the limit a 16bit integer anyway?
   * For example, our input vec of type Buttonlike gives us `vec->buf->inner->ptr->pointer->pointer->*pointer = 0`...
 I'd expect some more concrete data but maybe the external lib just does some crazy stuff that I have to dive a bit deeper into
+  * Debugger also keeps crashing, but this seems to be a known issue with PDB format and DWARF is preferred.
 * Unable to easily browse symbols of dependencies, I gotta write the type and jump to it, I'd like to just ctrl+t and search for anything
   * Upon further investigation this is a setting that can be configured `"rust-analyzer.workspace.symbol.search.scope": "workspace_and_dependencies"`.
 Unfortunately it is very slow and even worse, I can no longer find my own symbols